 Landscapes constantly change over time.
 Nowhere is that more evident than in a floodplain, a place where land and water come together to actively reshape the environment.
-But when humans decide to build a permanent town on the dynamic floodplain, the result can be devastating floods like the 2011 Susquehanna River flood in New York State when the river rose 21 feet in 24 hours, swamping towns along its course.
+But when a permanent town sits within a dynamic floodplain, the result can be devastating, like the 2011 Susquehanna River flood in New York State when the river rose 21 feet in 24 hours, swamping towns along its course.

 “Floodplains are not defined by land or water but by the interface between the two,” says Jamie L. Vanucchi, Landscape Architecture.
 “Every time we remove an acre of forest or construct a new house, the so-called boundaries of the floodplain shift.
 They are always changing, but we see them as fixed.”

 Part of the problem is that floodplain boundaries are often drawn from maps, created by the Federal Emergency Management Agency (FEMA), based on hydraulic modeling.
 These maps were meant to designate relative risk, not whether a particular area is inside or outside the floodplain, according to Vanucchi.
 “And because we have used terms like ‘100-year flood,’ people tend to think these disturbances are few and far between,” she adds.
 “That’s just not the case, necessarily.
 Especially with climate change, our flood regimes are changing.”

 Vanucchi is interested in the merger of science and design—taking into account natural processes when planning a landscape.
 “To make landscapes that work well, we need to think about design that acknowledges and works with generative processes that are already present in a landscape,” she says.
 “We need to understand ecology and science.”